 Click the the Import GL button on the main screen to start the Import Wizard.

-Select your file to Import and click Open.
-Common file types are Excel (.xls), Access (.mdb), Comma Delimited (.csv or .txt), tab delimited (.txt), and text (.txt).
+Click the Select File Icon to choose a file to Import and click Open.
+(Common file types are Excel (.xls), Access (.mdb), Comma Delimited (.csv or .txt), tab delimited (.txt), and text (.txt).)

 The General Ledger Column Mapping screen allows you to specify the purpose of each column.
 Simply highlight a column, and select the appropriate column mapping from the drop down for the data.